 MuscleSquad Fitness Accessories to help with mobility training

 Here at MuscleSquad, we’re dedicated to catering to everyone’s fitness needs.
 Our fitness accessories can help you to work on your mobility effectively and comfortably.
 We have a soft, NBR foam exercise mat which is perfect for doing your stretches on.
 Our set of three resistance bands can be used to work on your ankle mobility, but also a wide array of other stretches and resistance exercises.
-You can also use our 55cm exercise ball for stretching your back, and also to work on your core strength.

 Jamie Grover, Fitness Journalist from Bristol.